Welcome to the OpticianWorks Consumers Guide To Buying Glasses 2025

 Online Eyeglass Shopping

-You cannot overlook a complete pair of glasses for $28.00 when similar or even identical products are selling for a hundred dollars more at the local shop.
-Online eyewear sales are a routine part of the business.
+You cannot overlook a complete pair of glasses for $38.00 when similar or even identical products are selling for a hundred dollars more at the local shop.

 It IS possible to purchase a pair of perfectly good glasses online.
 Heck, I would say that your chances of getting a great pair of glasses from a large online retailer are actually better than what you might get through several of the managed care plan companies offered through your doctor’s office!

-With that said, if you have a low prescription, you are looking for an inexpensive pair of glasses and you prefer to shop online then I would suggest going with one of the larger online retailers, Warby Parker and Zenni Optical seem to be the leaders.
+With that said, if you have a low prescription (less than +/- 3.00) and you are looking for an inexpensive pair of glasses and you prefer to shop online then I would suggest going with one of the larger online retailers, Warby Parker and Zenni Optical seem to be the leaders.

 Just like shoes or clothing you purchase online, for goodness sake, if your online glasses don’t fit, don’t work, give you a headache, well, then DON”T WEAR THEM – SEND THEM BACK!